(Disclosure: Some of the links below may be affiliate links)

-The other thing I do not like about these fees is the fact that their prices are not the same from country to county.
+The other thing I do not like about these fees is that their prices are different from country to county.
 I wish they would unify their pricing system.

 If you want more details, you can consult DEGIRO Fees for Switzerland.

 You want your broker account to be technically secure.
 I have not heard of any security breach at DEGIRO.
 It is a good sign because there have been many breaches of many online services over the years.

 The other thing you want is Two Factor Authentication (2FA).
 It is imperative to secure your account.
 And DEGIRO offers it.
 So, from a technical security point of view, everything is in order.